-nimum, meets all of the Required Criteria and al Criteria listed below would be assessed omplished [Rating of 4].
-An existing school that, at a minimum, meets all of the Required Criteria and at least three of the Supplemental Criteria listed below would be assessed eligible to be considered as Proficient [Rating of 3] .
-Existing Schools (based on the most current annual audit): Existin ng Schools (based on the most current annual audit): Net assets are positive if The cash balance at the The two most current a weaknesses, deficiencie If applicable, federal, st (e.g., California State T California Public Empl Crisis & Management A Department of Educatio (CDE), etc.), at the time beginning of the school year is positive; nual independent audits show no material 2.
-3. 4. (e.g., CalSTRS, CalPERS, FCMAT, USDE, CDE, etc.), at the time of the oversight visit, show outstanding findings, and the school is able to demonstrate evidence of remedies in addressing these findings; Vendors and staff are generally paid in a timely manner; 5.
-Vendors and staff are c onsistently paid in a timely manner; 7.
-Charter school generally adheres to the governing board-approved ves Fiscal Policies and Procedures, at a 0 Fiscal Policies and Procedures; , 8.
-9. Governing board adopts the annual budget; Governing board reviews and/or discusses reports (e.g., first interim, second interim, unaudited actuals, audited financial statements, etc.) submitted to LAUSD; Governing board review second interim, unaudit submitted to LAUSD; vs and/or discusses reports (e.g., first interim, ed actuals, audited financial statements, etc.) board discusses and resolves audit exceptions 11.
-If applicable, governing board discusses and resolves audit exceptions and deficiencies to the satisfaction of LAUSD; There is no apparent conflict of interest; The Education Protection Account allocation and expenditures, audited financial statements, and the most current governing board-approved nflict of interest; on Account allocation and expenditures, audited d the most current governing board-approved 13.
-LCAP are posted on the charter school's website; The LCAP is submitted to the appropriate agencies;
+An ext isting school that, at a minimum, meets all of the Required Criteria and An ext isting school that, at a minimum, meets all of the Required Criteria at leas t four of the Supplemental Criteria listed below would be assessed and at least three of the Supplemental Criteria listed below would be assessed eligibl e to be considered as Accomplished [Rating of 4] . eligible e to be considered as Proficient [Rating of 3] .
+Existi ng Schools (based on the most current annual audit): Existin ng Schools (based on the most current annual audit): REQUIRED CRITERIA REQUIRED CRITERIA 1.
+Net assets are positive in the prior two audits; 1.
+Net assets are positive in the most current audit; 2.
+The cash balance at the beginning of the school year is positive; 2.
+The cash balance at the beginning of the school year is positive; 3.
+The two most current annual independent audits show no material 3.
+The most current annual independent audit shows no material weaknesses, deficiencies, and/or findings; weaknesses, deficiencies and/or findings; 4.
+If applicable, federal, state, and other public agency audits/reviews 4.
+If applicable, federal, state, and other public agency audits/reviews (e.g., California State Teachers' Retirement System (CalSTRS), (e.g., CalSTRS, CalPERS, FCMAT, USDE, CDE, etc.), at the time of California Public Employees' Retirement System (CalPERS), Fiscal the oversight visit, show outstanding findings, and the school is able to Crisis & Management Assistance Team (FCMAT), United States demonstrate evidence of remedies in addressing these findings; Department of Education (USDE), California Department of Education 5.
+Vendors and staff are generally paid in a timely manner; (CDE), etc.), at the time of the oversight visit, show no outstanding 6.
+Governing board approves Fiscal Policies and Procedures, at a material weaknesses, deficiencies, and/or findings; minimum, once prior to each charter renewal term; 5.
+Vendors and staff are consistently paid in a timely manner; 7.
+Charter school generally adheres to the governing board-approved 6.
+Governing board approves Fiscal Policies and Procedures, at a Fiscal Policies and Procedures; minimum, once prior to each charter renewal term; 8.
+Governing board adopts the annual budget; 7.
+Charter school consistently adheres to the governing board-approved 9.
+Governing board reviews and/or discusses reports (e.g., first interim, Fiscal Policies and Procedures; second interim, unaudited actuals, audited financial statements, etc.) 8.
+Governing board adopts the annual budget; submitted to LAUSD; 9.
+Governing board reviews and/or discusses reports (e.g., first interim, 10.
+If applicable, governing board discusses and resolves audit exceptions second interim, unaudited actuals, audited financial statements, etc.) and deficiencies to the satisfaction of LAUSD; submitted to LAUSD; 11.
+There is no apparent conflict of interest; 10 .
+If applicable, governing board discusses and resolves audit exceptions 12.
+The Education Protection Account allocation and expenditures, audited and deficiencies to the satisfaction of LAUSD; financial statements, and the most current governing board-approved 11 .
+There is no apparent conflict of interest; LCAP are posted on the charter school's website; 13.
+The LCAP is submitted to the appropriate agencies;